 - Larger Effect Size

 - Larger Sample Size

-- Alpha Level shifts <Beware the False Positive!!!>
+- Alpha Level shifts

-- Type of Data:

-- Binary, Ordinal, Continuous

-- Multivariate analysis
+- Beware the False Positive!!!

 - Empirical significance/permutation

 When To Do Power Calculations?

 - Generally study planning stages of study

 - Occasionally with negative result

 - No need if significance is achieved

 - Computed to determine chances of success